 Understanding the PAVE Act: How Penicillin Allergy Testing Improves Patient Care

 A row of test tubes filled with colorful liquids in shades of blue, green, yellow, purple, and red, standing upright on a reflective surface.
 The background is softly blurred, emphasizing the vibrant colors in the tubes.
+The purpose of this image is to be used as a soft image for an article on Penicillin Allergy testing

 The good news is that recently Congressman Larry Bucshon, MD (R-IN) introduced the Penicillin Allergy Verification and Evaluation Act (PAVE Act) to Congress with bi-partisan support.
 The PAVE ACT would make penicillin allergy evaluation a part of the initial preventive physical examination under the Medicare program.